developer-zebra/developer-zebra-site/src/datawedge/7-2/guide/input/barcode/index.md

 -->

 **Scanning Modes -** Used to select between Single (normal), UDI and Multi-barcode modes.
 UDI mode acquires multiple simultaneous inputs as specified in the selected Universal Device Identifier UDI parameter(s).
 Multi-barcode mode acquires from 2-10 barcodes with each scan as specified in the Multi-barcode params panel. **Default=5**.

+**Zoom -** Required for decoding DotCode - set Camera Zoom value to 2x.
+If Camera Zoom is set to any value other than 2x, it can negatively impact the decoding of specific DotCode barcodes.
+Parameter values: 1 - 8. **Default=1**.

 > See important notes below.